Inaugural Dissertation Research Grants Awarded

 Victoria Asbury-Kimmel (Harvard University) will examine how discussions on immigration impacts judgments about American identity.

-Rishi Awatramani (John Hopkins University) will examine the links between race and class politics in a majority Latino, former steel-producing neighborhood in Chicago.
+Rishi Awatramani (Johns Hopkins University) will examine the links between race and class politics in a majority Latino, former steel-producing neighborhood in Chicago.

 Nicholas Bednar (Vanderbilt University) will examine the causes and consequences of the underfunding of the U.S. immigration courts.

 Cyril Bennouna (Brown University) will examine how social policies regarding immigrant access to public services impact the money immigrants send to their home countries.